rolandyuwy/tp/docs/UserGuide.md

   ![Pop up window of expired food items](images/ExpiredPopUpWindow.png)

-  <p style="text-align: center; text-decoration: underline">Figure 2: SimplyKitchen pop-up window listing all the expired food items</p>
+  <p style="text-align: center; text-decoration: underline">Figure 2: The SimplyKitchen pop-up window displays all the expired food items</p>

 * Start using the application by typing a command in the command box at the bottom.
 For example, typing `help` and then pressing `Enter` will open the help window.
 * Refer to the [features section in this guide](#5-features) for help on how to use the app.